amperity/amperity-docs/amperity_reference/source/campaigns.rst

 .. campaigns-config-onetime-campaign-start

-You you can configure a one-time campaign on the **Edit Campaign** page.
+You can configure a one-time campaign on the **Edit Campaign** page.

 .. campaigns-config-onetime-campaign-end